realrube/cotek/README.md

 You can now add the various sensors to your dashboard.
 The entities will be shown as sensor.inverter_grid_voltage for example.

 In order to control the inverter and charger using this code, add a binary_sensors to your dashboard that shows the state of the inverter power and inverter (binary_sensor.inverter_state and binary_sensor.charger_state).
 Then, add Interactions to the sensors cotek: toggle_inverter and cotek: toggle_charger respectively.
+You can now click on the binary sensor and it will toggle!
+It's a bit of a workaround because implementing a switch is a bit more complex and I found it too frustrating.

 ## Commands Sniffed: